Your Guide to Moving to New York City

 For the traveler:

 New York City is the perfect hub to live in for those who love travel.
 There are three international airports within an hour of downtown Manhattan: LaGuardia, John F. Kennedy, and Newark Liberty.
 Skiplagged regularly lists flight deals starting at $50 round trip to domestic destinations and $130 to fly internationally.
-You can also take the train or rent a car to visit some great weekend getaways within a couple hours of the city, such as the Hamptons, the Hudson River Valley, and Shelter Island.
+You can also take the train or rent a car to visit some great weekend getaways within a couple of hours of the city, such as the Hamptons, the Hudson River Valley, and Shelter Island.

 For the outdoor explorer:

 Lots of people associate living in NYC with bustling sidewalks, never-ending traffic, and tall buildings, but the city has quite a bit to offer in terms of outdoor recreation.
 Central Park is the area’s most well-known green space with 843 acres of gardens, lawns, walking trails, water features, and more.
 On the west side of the city, the High Line is a 1.45-mile elevated trail with more than 500 different types of greenery to enjoy.
+There are also more than 70 hiking trails to enjoy and 2,314 city parks.

 What you probably didn’t know about New York City